What can I do with my history degree?

-A history degree can provide you with a skill set that will open doors to a variety of different career paths.
+This degree can provide you with skills that will open doors to a variety of different career paths.
 History graduates have strong analytical and communication skills, which are great to have for a career in the likes of law, marketing, business and HR.
 Popular career choices that are directly linked to a history degree include working in a museum or art gallery or in academia or education.

 Natural career paths following an events management degree: